 (Idiopathic Thrombocytopenic Purpura; Immune Thrombocytopenic Purpura; ITP)

 Immune thrombocytopenia (ITP) is a bleeding disorder caused by thrombocytopenia not associated with a systemic disease.
-Typically, it is chronic in adults but is usually acute and self-limited in children.
-Spleen size is normal.
+Typically, it is chronic in adults, but it is usually acute and self-limited in children.
+Spleen size is normal in the absence of another underlying condition.
 Diagnosis requires that other disorders be excluded through selective tests.
-Treatment includes corticosteroids, splenectomy, immunosuppressants, and thrombopoietin agonist drugs.
-For life-threatening bleeding, platelet transfusions, IV corticosteroids, IV anti-D immune globulin, and IV immunoglobulin are required.
+Treatment includes corticosteroids, splenectomy, immunosuppressants, and thrombopoietin receptor agonist drugs.
+For life-threatening bleeding, platelet transfusions, IV corticosteroids, IV anti-D immune globulin, or IV immunoglobulin may be used individually or in combination.

 Symptoms and Signs

 The symptoms and signs are petechiae, purpura, and mucosal bleeding.
-Gross GI bleeding and hematuria are uncommon.
-The spleen is of normal size unless it is enlarged by a coexisting childhood viral infection.
+Gross GI bleeding and hematuria are less common.
+The spleen is of normal size unless it is enlarged by a coexisting viral infection or autoimmune hemolytic anemia.
 Like the other disorders of increased platelet destruction, ITP is also associated with an increased risk of thrombosis.

 Bone marrow examination is not required to make the diagnosis but is done if blood counts or blood smear reveals abnormalities in addition to thrombocytopenia, when clinical features are not typical, or if patients fail to respond to standard therapies.
 In patients with ITP, bone marrow examination reveals normal or possibly increased numbers of megakaryocytes in an otherwise normal bone marrow sample.